Bank Debt vs Corporate Bonds

 Once a company reaches a certain stage of growth and maturity in its lifecycle, usually it is inevitable for the management team to opt for some debt financing as normally more favorable rates are offered to borrowers with an established track record of profitability.

 For this reason, it is ordinary to see a company’s leverage ratios increase in direct proportion with how established the company becomes in a particular market (i.e. once the company has determined its target customer base, go-to-market strategy, and niche).

-Companies oftentimes choose to raise debt capital as opposed to equity issuances because debt does not dilute the value amongst existing equity shareholders, provides the “tax shield” benefit from interest expense, and in general has a lower Cost of Capital (WACC) in part due to having seniority in the capital structure and in some cases, a lien on the borrower’s collateral (i.e. thus requiring a lower rate of return).
+Companies oftentimes choose to raise debt capital as opposed to issuing equity because debt does not dilute the value amongst existing equity shareholders, provides a “tax shield” benefit from interest expense, and in general has a lower cost of capital (WACC) in part due to having seniority in the capital structure and in some cases, a lien on the borrower’s collateral (i.e. thus requiring a lower rate of return).